In this article

 The disease is not contagious.
 However, studies have shown that oral lichen planus can undergo malignant transformation, so routine follow-ups are needed to monitor for changes.

-Women are twice as likely as men to develop oral lichen planus.4 It’s most commonly found in middle-aged adults; it’s unlikely to affect young children or older people.
+Women are twice as likely as men to develop oral lichen planus.4 It’s most commonly found in middle-aged adults; it’s unlikely to affect children or older people.

 Some people may develop redness and sores in their mouths.
 You may also notice lichen planus on other parts of your skin.